QAFerenc/PetstoreAPITest_Java-RestAssured/README.md

 Task :

-Creeate the following automated API tests for DEMO PET STORE  https://petstore.swagger.io/ :
+Create the following automated API tests for DEMO PET STORE  https://petstore.swagger.io/ :

     Get "available" pets.
 Assert expected result
     Post a new available pet to the store.
 Assert new pet added.